 The Italian conductor Marco Alibrando (Messina, 1987) had his debut at the age of 24 in Florence and from that moment it has begun an increasingly intense career, conducting: Rossini’s Adina at the Rossini Festival in Wildbad, described by The New York Times as a “first-rate performance” and, subsequently, Duetti Amorosi at the Rossini Opera Festival in Pesaro and Delitto e Dovere at the Festival di Spoleto.
 Recently he was invited to assist Ivan Fischer for Falstaff.

 Upcoming events include Beethoven’s Eroica with Orchestra dei Talenti Musicali della Fondazione CRT at the OGR in Torino and in Biella and the new show by Igudesman & Joo at the OGR in Torino.
-In 2020 the New Year Concert in Messina starring Giuseppe Andaloro, L'Italiana in Algeri staged by Gianmaria Aliverta (VoceAllOpera - Milano), L’Anfora di Clio - the new Opera show by Mario Acampa - and Falstaff assisting Iván Fischer at the Lincoln Center in New York.
+In 2020 the New Year Concert in Messina starring Giuseppe Andaloro, L'Italiana in Algeri staged by Gianmaria Aliverta (VoceAllOpera - Milano), La cambiale di matrimonio at the Teatro Massimo di Palermo, L’Anfora di Clio - the new Opera show by Mario Acampa - and Falstaff assisting Iván Fischer at the Carnegie Hall in New York.
 In the near future he will debut at the Royal Opera House Muscat (Oman) with the Orchestra dell’Accademia del Teatro alla Scala conducting Ahmed – The lion of the sea by Alberto Colla.
 In 2020/21 C’era due volte il Barone Lamberto – a new opera, winner of the CompositoriAllOpera competition powered by VoceAllOpera - in Piacenza, Modena, Reggio Emilia and Novara.

 With a naturally strong affinity for the repertoire from the early 20th century of Bartók, Stravinsky and Ravel, Marco conducted Bluebeard’s Castle in Milan with laVerdi Orchestra.